nata-web/SO-scaled-up/README.md

 gfortran SO_fort.F90 -o SO_fortF.so -shared -fPIC -fdefault-integer-8 -O3 -g -march=znver1 -mtune=znver1 -mfma -mavx2 -m3dnow -fomit-frame-pointer

-If you have any questions, feel free to open an issue or send me an email: natalya.weber@oist.jp.
+If you have any questions, feel free to open an issue or send me an email: natalya.weber (at) oist.jp.